 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Food waste is a massive problem of our modern society – we waste roughly a third of the world’s food a year (about 1.3 billion tons).
+Food waste is a massive problem in our modern society.
+Roughly, we waste a third of the world’s food yearly (about 1.3 billion tons).

-This is terrible mostly because 1) millions of people are starving and 2) food waste in landfills emits greenhouse gasses that cause climate change.
+This is terrible because 1) millions of people are starving, and 2) food waste in landfills emits greenhouse gasses that cause climate change.

-- Apps to cut food waste at home
+- Food waste apps to cut food waste at home

-- Apps for giving away extra food to people in need
+- Food waste apps for giving away extra food to people in need

 Apps to cut food waste at home: